jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

 `perform_checks` is accepted for signature compatibility with the classic builders; the native builders always validate their inputs.

-## A uniform sphere in one call: `homogeneous_love_numbers`
+## Uniform Sphere: `homogeneous_love_numbers`

-When the interior does not matter, `homogeneous_love_numbers` builds the arrays for a single uniform solid layer and runs the solve for you.
-It is the quickest way to a Love number for a demo, a benchmark, or a sanity check against the closed-form result.
+When the interior structure does not matter, `homogeneous_love_numbers` builds the arrays for a single uniform solid layer and runs the solve for you.
+It is the quickest way to find a Love number for a demo, a benchmark, or a sanity check against the closed-form result.

 ```python
 from TidalPy.RadialSolver_x import homogeneous_love_numbers